International Fellows gain a greater understanding of landpower within the Indo-Pacific

 |0

-This work, International Fellows gain a greater understanding of landpower within the Indo-Pacific [Image 4 of 4], by SPC Taylor Gray, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, International Fellows gain a greater understanding of landpower within the Indo-Pacific, by SPC Christopher Smith, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT